goforanna/fundamentalsofQGIS/sections/Lesson3-AddingData.md

 Spend a few moments exploring the catalog, expanding the subfolders and clicking various projections to see how the properties and previews change for each projection.
 (Don't click apply or OK).

 Now its time to find the projection we need, which is **NAD 1983 (2011) StatePlane New York Long Isl FIPS 3104 Ft US**.
 Instead of browsing through the whole catalog to find this projection, use the Filter Bar to pare down the projections that display in the catalog.
 Begin to type 'NAD83' into the Filter Bar, and notice that the catalog filters accordingly, but there are still so many projections to choose from!
 Continue to type the rest of the projection name into the Filter Bar, and soon you should be left with just a few projections.

 Select **NAD_1983_2011_StatePlane_New_York_Long_Isl_FIPS_3104_Ft_US**.

 Notice that in the projection preview, the area in the red box is the projection's area of accuracy, and the purple box represents the current view in our map canvas.
 Click Apply.

 A Dialog Window will open asking you to decide how to transform the data from the current projection (Mercator) to the selected projection (NAD83).
 Explaining this transformation is a bit beyond what you need to know for most projects, so usually you'll select the first operation, which is bolded to indicate the recommended option.
 Select the first operation, click OK to close the Dialog Window.
 Then click OK in the CRS Properties Window to close the window.
 It may look like not much has changed, but the layers have adjusted at a minute scale to conform to the NAD projection.

 ## Adding Data: CSVs

-So far we have one polygon shapefile (NYC Boroughs) and a basemap (OpenStreetMap) added a layers into the map.
+So far we have one polygon shapefile (NYC Neighborhoods) and a basemap (OpenStreetMap) added a layers into the map.
 It's time to add our Noise Complaints data, which is held in the CSV file.
 Drag the '311_Service_Requests' file from the Data folder in the Browser into the map canvas.

 Nothing about the map changed!
 That's because CSVs are not formatted as spatial data, they're just tabular data.
 Notice that even though nothing changed in the map canvas, the Noise Complaints file was added into the drawing order as a **Table**, marked with a table icon.
 ## Inspecting the Attribute Table

 We'll inspect the tables of our two data formats to see their differences.
-Open the NYC Boroughs attribute table by right-clicking the layer in the Layers Panel and selecting **Open Attribute Table**.
+Open the NYC Neighborhoods attribute table by right-clicking the layer in the Layers Panel and selecting **Open Attribute Table**.
 The layer's attribute table will open in a new window.
 This is almost as simple as an attribute table will ever look.
-There are 4 fields, indicated by the four columns with field names at the top of the table: boro_code, boro_name, shape_area, and shape_leng.
-There are 5 features in this layer, indicated by the 5 rows.
-Each row contains data for one feature.
-So, there are five rows holding the data for the five polygon features, which are the five boroughs.
+There are 11 fields, indicated by the eleven columns with field names at the top of the table.
+Scroll to the bottom of the table and not that there are 262 rows, indicating that there are 262 features in this layer.
+Each row contains data for one feature--one neighborhood.
+So, there are 262 rows holding the data for the 262 polygon features, which are the 262 neighborhoods in New York City.
 The last two fields, shape_area and shape_leng hold the data that tells QGIS what the placement and shape of each feature is.
-These should almost nver be edited.
+These should almost never be edited.

 If you need to edit other data--let's say there was a typo in one of the borough names, you can toggle editing mode by clicking the **pencil icon** in the top left corner of the attribute table window.
 Click the pencil icon and hover over the buttons to the right of the pencil to briefly learn about the tools for editing the Attribute Table.
 Be sure to not click any of these tools.
 Turn off editing mode by clicking the pencil icon again.
 Close the Attribute Table.

 Open the 311_Service_Requests Table.
-Just like the Boroughs attribute table, this table has fields in the columns, and has entries for every noise complaint in each row.
+Just like the Neighborhoods attribute table, this table has fields in the columns, and has entries for every noise complaint in each row.
 Scroll to the right to explore the different fields, taking note of Agency, Descriptor, X Coordinate, and Y Coordinate.
 Close the table.

 ## Converting a CSV to Point Feature Layer